 The FireAngel Pro range alarms do not have the capability to be wirelessly interlinked to any of the 630 range.
 Only units part of the FireAngel Pro Connected range and the Wi-Safe 2 range are compatible with each other.

 The ST-622 smoke alarm has a Thermoptek sensor.
 Our Thermoptek multi-sensor technology combines the very latest in optical sensing technology with thermal enhancement which ensures the sensor checks for both smoke and rapid changes to temperature.
 Thermoptek alarms offer rapid alerts to all fire types, both fast flaming and slow-burning and when compared to single sensor alarms Thermoptek units react to fire in under half the time.

 An amber light is an indication of a fault.
 This could mean that your unit needs to be replaced.
-If you have an amber light on your unit, please contact our Technical Support Team.
+If you have an amber light on your unit, please contact our Customer Support Team.